 And I wonder, still I wonder…who’ll stop the (t)rain.

-After some inquiries, I found the place where the buses left from in time for an attendant to tell me that I had just missed one.
+After some inquires, I found the place where the buses left from in time for an attendant to tell me that I had just missed one.
 I waited ten minutes for the next bus which took me to Central Station.
-The road trip took forty minutes.
-So, I missed the 11:18 pm train by around five minutes.
+The wait and road trip took forty minutes.
+So, I missed the 11:18pm train by around five minutes.

-I reminded myself that I was almost home and that the ordeal was almost over, in a desperate but futile attempt to cheer up my tired-to-the-point-of-exhaustion, cranky and disheveled self.
+I reminded myself that I was almost home and that the ordeal was almost over, in a desperate but futile attempt to cheer up my tired-to-the-point-of-exhaustion, cranky and dishevelled self.

-I navigated the station and lifts with my luggage and arrived at the correct platform.
+I crossed the station and alighted the lift with my luggage at the correct platform.
 I waited the fifty minutes or so and caught my train.